 - Leave the building immediately by the nearest safe exit.

 - Assist people with disabilities or children, as required.

 - Wait outside the building as directed by Security or the Fire Wardens.

 - Use your common sense.
-If someone who doesn’t appear to belong in the building asks you for help, refer the person to the Cage or find someone near your work area to go with you (again, if you have suspicions, inform the Cage or Security).
-Do not engage in a confrontation.
+If someone who doesn’t appear to belong in the building asks for your help, refer the person to any staff, Reception, or Security.

 Theft of personal or borrowed school property has unfortunately been known to happen.
 DO NOT leave your belongings unattended at any time anywhere in the building.
 Avoid storing valuable equipment in your locker overnight or over weekends.
 If you see someone suspicious, or anyone who seems to be paying a little too much attention to you and/or the contents of your locker, call Campus Security.